Adamz12/azure-network-protocols/README.md

 - Run ssh username@[Ubuntu-Private-IP]

 - Enter the password when prompted

-- Watch the SSH packets appear in Wireshark
+- Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark

 - Exit ssh connection by typing "exit" and entering it on power shell